If you have set up a computer to print to a remote system, you may have heard of LPR and LPD.

 In the sources I reviewed for this article, one of the chief complaints about LPR/LPD is that you don't get much detail if there is an error.

-We recently introduced "critical events," which appears as a dialog in the user interface.
+We recently introduced "critical events," which appear as a dialog in the user interface.
 We believe we need to make you aware of these conditions.

 - LPR/LPD is simple to setup